 With a wide variety of names being mocked to the Steelers, looking over the past drafts will give an idea of who will be available to them.

 As more and more mock drafts come out, it becomes increasingly clear that no one knows much about who will go where, as comments become riddled with “he won’t fall that far” and “he’s a reach there”.
 However, some simple research can yield a lot of info about who falls to where.
-By taking a composite of the last three drafts, trends arise by the position as to how many players can be expected to be selected.
+By taking a composite of the last three drafts, trends tend to arise by positions as to how many players can be expected to be selected before the Steelers select.

 Starting things off with QB (the most overrated of team “needs” this year), this is a position that always tends to be over-drafted due to the immense value that having a franchise QB brings to the team.
 Looking over the past couple of years tends to back that up.

 Last year, the 2019 draft had four QBs selected before the 49th overall pick.
 Of the quartet, Daniel Jones showed the most potential, although Kyler Murray wasn’t that far behind him.
 Dwayne Haskins and Drew Lock road the bench longer than the other two, and both had their ups and downs during their rookie season.
 That said, rumors have swirled that Haskins may already be on his way out of Washington.